Technologicat/spacemacs.d/README.md

 wmctrl -a emacs
 ```

 and then set up your start menu shortcut (if you use one) to invoke that instead of `emacs` directly.
+(Though the process-spawning features seem to work more reliably if it's invoked from a terminal.)

-When using this, use `M-m q f` to quit Emacs so that it stays running in the background; `em` will connect to the running instance, if there is one.
+When using this, use `M-m q f` (`spacemacs/frame-killer`) to quit Emacs so that it stays running in the background; `em` will connect to the running instance, if there is one.

+To shut down Emacs, shutting down also the daemon, use `M-m q q` as usual.

 ## Configuring flake8